Heroic realism

-Heroic realism is art used as propaganda.
-Examples include the Socialist realism style associated with Socialist states, and sometimes the similar art style associated with Fascism.
-Its characteristics are realism and the depiction of figures as ideal types or symbols, often with explicit rejection of modernism in art (as "bourgeois" or "degenerate").
+Heroic realism is art used as political propaganda.
+Examples include the socialist realism style associated with socialist states, and sometimes the similar art style associated with fascism.
+Its characteristics are realism and the depiction of figures as ideal types or symbols, often with an explicit rejection of modernism in art (as "bourgeois" or "degenerate").

 Purposes

 Both socialist art and Nazi art were explicitly ordered to be heroic, and were in consequence an ideal form of the real, rather than pure realism.

 Heroic realism designs were used to propagate the revolution in the Soviet Union during Lenin's time.
 Lenin doubted that the illiterate population would understand what abstract visual images were intended to communicate.
 He also thought that artists, such as constructivists and productivists, may have had a hidden agenda against the government.
 Movements such as Cubism were denounced as bourgeois and criticized for its failure to draw on the heritage of art and for rejecting the beautiful on the grounds that it was "old", whereas proletarian culture had to draw on what was learned in the prior times.
 The artists countered such thinking, however, by saying that the advanced art represented the advanced political ideas.

-In literature, Maxim Gorky urged that one obtained realism by extracting the basic idea from reality, but by adding the potential and desirable to it, one added romantism with deep revolutionary potential.
+In literature, Maxim Gorky urged that one obtained realism by extracting the basic idea from reality, but by adding the potential and desirable to it, one added romanticism with deep revolutionary potential.

 Stalin understood the powerful message which could be sent through images to a primarily illiterate population.
 Once he was in power, posters quickly became the new medium for educating illiterate peasants on daily life—from bathing, to farming, the posters provided visual instruction on almost everything.
 In 1931–2, the early emphasis on the "little man" and the anonymous laboring masses gave way to the "hero of labor", derived from the people but set apart by the scale of his deeds.
 As a consequence, literature filled with "positive heroes" that were sometimes tedious.

 In 1934, a new doctrine called Socialist realism came about.
 This new movement rejected the "bourgeois influence on art" and replaced it with appreciation for figurative painting, photography and new typography layouts.
 Writers were explicitly enjoined to develop "heroization."
 At the Paris World Fair, Vera Mukhina's Worker and Kolkhoz Woman exemplified the ideal New Soviet Man, depicting a man and woman in working clothes, with his hammer and her sickle crossed, in a monumental statue with both striding forward.